aclu-national/la-sample-jail-pop/README.md

 # Louisiana Parish Jail Population
-In this code, we present the results from scraping https://lcle.la.gov/programs/lavine/lavine_rosters/
+In this repository, we present the results of scraping jail population data from the Louisiana Victims Notification Network, "LAVINE" service.
+LAVINE, "monitor[s] the custody status of adult inmates in all parish jails and state prisons"

+https://lcle.la.gov/programs/lavine/lavine_rosters/